PhilChodrow/hypergraph_analysis/README.md

 ```

 In order to minimize compute time, the repo provides a `pars_enron.csv` file which will perform a brief analysis on the `email-enron` data set only.
 The complete `pars.csv` file enumerates the parameters used in the paper.

+## Visualize Results

+The file `figs.R` contains an extremely elementary `R` script for visualizing the output of the analysis with figures reminiscent of those in the manuscript.
+This script requires the `tidyverse` and `knitr` packages for `R`.